-The Company was also party to a supply agreement with SAME through December 31, 2022, for the exclusive purchase and distribution of engines around the world, with the exception of China (including Hong Kong, Macao and Taiwan), within the forklift and marine markets.
-The agreement included minimum purchase commitments which had no financial impact or monetary penalties for the year ended December 31, 2022.
+The Company was also party to a supply agreement with SAME, for the exclusive purchase and distribution of engines around the world, with the exception of China (including Hong Kong, Macao and Taiwan), within the forklift market.
+Near the end of 2023, the importing of SAME products was suspended as a result of the intensified enforcement and expansion of the UFLPA.
+The Company is actively working to re-source these products through new channels as quickly as possible to minimize the effect on future sales while maintaining the Company's high-quality standards.